 Once expats have found a property to their liking, they will have to tender a lease application.
 It's important to note that, in most cases, potential tenants will need to prove that they are serious candidates for renting the property.

-As foreigners, expats will need to demonstrate that they can afford the cost of rent.
-Credit and background checks are also commonly carried out.
-Those with references from previous landlords should be sure to include them with their application as well.
+As foreigners, expats will need to demonstrate that they can afford the rent.
+Credit and background checks are commonly carried out.
+Those with references from previous landlords should be sure to include them with their applications.

-Sometimes utilities are included in the cost of rent.
-However, they're usually an extra expense for the tenant.
-Costs to consider include billing for gas, electricity, water, refuse, phone and internet.
+Utilities are sometimes included in the rental cost but are more commonly an extra expense that the tenant should budget for.
+Costs to consider include gas, electricity, water, refuse, phone and internet.
 The lease agreement should specify who is responsible for which utility expenses.